, more acrotropic, most acrotropic

 , more apogeotropic, most apogeotropic

-Characterized by the response by an organism of turning away from the earth; such as, plant stems and leaves that grow upward from the soil where they exist.
+Characterized by the response by an organism by turning away from the earth: Apogeotropic plant stems and leaves grow upward from the soil where they exist.

 , more apogeotropically, most apogeotropically

 Descriptive of vegetation that grows upward away from soil; such as, plant stems and tree trunks.